GameDriver-io/gdio-py/docs/ApiClient_Reference.md

 #### Parameters

- - HierarchyPath : `str` -  The hierarchy path of the object to monitor.
+ - hierarchyPath : `str` -  The hierarchy path of the object to monitor.
  - timeout : `int` -  The number of seconds to wait for the command to be processed by the agent.